gravity-codes/csgo-chatlinks-plugin/README.md

 configs/chat_links.txt file.
 The plugin will automatically refresh the links on map change.

 ## WiT Gaming Version
+Some versions were developed specifically for WiT servers.
 This means that the plugin has WiT branding and WiT specific features included.
 It works the same but may have unwanted features for general-use.
 If you would like your own brand included in the  plugin, contact me via pull request or by email: bazookaforreal@gmail.com.